Two Curves, One Price: Pricing & Hedging Interest Rate Derivatives Decoupling Forwarding and Discounting Yield Curves: Double-Curve Pricing Hedging Interest Rate Derivatives

 When two or more different underlying interest-rates are present, pricing expressions may become more involved.
 An example is the spread option, for which the reader can refer to, e.g., ch.
 14.5.1 in ref. \cite{BriMer06}.

 The calculations above show that also basic interest rate derivatives prices include a quanto adjustment and are thus volatility and correlation dependent.
+The volatilities and the correlation in eqs. \ref{DriftAdjFwd} and \ref{DriftAdjSwap} can be inferred from market data.
+In the EUR market the volatilities $\sigma_f$ and $\nu_f$ can be extracted from quoted caps/floors/swaptions on Euribor6M, while for $\sigma_X$, $\rho_{fX}$ and $\nu_Y$, $\rho_{fY}$ one must resort to historical estimates.
+Conversely, given a forward basis term structure, such that in fig. \ref{FigBasisAdj}, one could take $\sigma_f$ and $\nu_f$ from the market options, assume for simplicity $\rho_{fX}\simeq \rho_{fY} \simeq 1$ (or any other functional form), and bootstrap out a term structure for the forward exchange rate volatilities $\sigma_X$ and $\nu_Y$.
+Notice that in this way one is also able to compare information about the internal dynamics of different market sub-areas.

 In fig. \ref{FigQuantoAdj} we show some numerical scenario for the quanto adjustment in eqs. \ref{QuantoExp}, \ref{QuantoAdd}.
 We see that, for realistic values of volatilities and correlation, the magnitude of the additive adjustment may be non negligible, ranging from a few basis points up to over 10 basis points.
 Time intervals longer than the 6M period used in fig. \ref{FigQuantoAdj} further increase the effect.
 Notice that positive correlation implies negative adjustment, thus lowering the forward rates that enters the pricing formulas above.
+Through historical estimation of parameters we obtain, using eq. \ref{FwdExchRate} with the same yield curves as in fig. \ref{FigBasisAdj} and considering one year of backward data, forward exchange rate volatilities below 5\%-10\% and correlations within the range $\left[-0.6;+0.4\right]$.

 Pricing interest rate derivatives without the quanto adjustment thus leaves, in principle, the door open to arbitrage opportunities.
 In practice the correction depends on financial variables presently not quoted on the market, making virtually impossible to set up arbitrage positions and lock today expected future positive gains.
 Obviously one may bet on his/her personal views of future realizations of volatilities and correlation.